the-laughing-monkey/OpenRLHF-M/docs/GCP_setup.md

 print('Download complete!')
 "

-## Upload the model cache to GCS
+# Upload the model cache to the models directory in your bucket
-# Note: Google Cloud Storage uses a flat namespace, so directories are simulated with object prefixes.
-gsutil -m cp -r ~/.cache/huggingface gs://[YOUR-BUCKET]/model-cache/
+echo "Uploading model cache to gs://[YOUR-BUCKET]/model-cache/" gsutil -m cp -r ~/.cache/huggingface gs://[YOUR-BUCKET]/model-cache/

-# Remove any placeholder objects, if present, to keep your bucket clean.
-gsutil rm gs://[YOUR-BUCKET]/model-cache/placeholder.txt || echo "No placeholder found."

 # Once the upload is complete, exit the VM and delete the instance
 exit